 Is your business’s social media falling flat?

-An online presence is a necessity in the digital age, but finding online success is more difficult than meets the eye.
 The world of hashtags and emojis doesn’t have to be a mystery, so we’ve prepared a guide to make your social media fly.

 Why social media?

 There are over 3 billion active social media users on the planet.
 In Australia, around three-quarters of the population uses online networks – far more concentrated than television and newspaper audiences.

 In order to find the right online channels, you first need to look inward:

 - What is your purpose for using social media?
 Are you building a community, offering customer service or trying to increase sales?

 - How do you want to engage with people?
 Will you conduct customer service by direct message or are you looking to promote brand awareness?

 - What are you trying to achieve?
 Do you know your core demographics or are you trying to learn more about them?

 - What do you want to tell people?